The teachers in Grade 1 are Masa Music, Leah Morgan, Breannan Drew, Shelley Marthick and Hayley Kus.

 This term, our foci in reading sessions will include:

 Writing sessions will focus on recount and narrative text types.
 Conferencing and needs-based groups occur most sessions, thus enabling teachers to identify students’ areas of improvement.
 This will ensure that each child is catered for on an individual basis.

 Big Write and Writer’s Workshop sessions provide the structure for with our writing focus.
 Students will participate in fortnightly Big Talk on Wednesday, followed by a Big Write on Thursday, and concluding with editing on Friday.
 Students are encouraged to use the knowledge and skills learnt throughout the week to produce a piece of writing.
 In addition, Writer’s Workshop sessions will encourage students to write about topics that they are passionate about.

 Letters and Sounds groups will begin early in the term.
 In Letters and Sounds, students learn a range of common graphemes (letters) and phonemes (the sounds the letters make).
 Students will be encouraged to utilise their knowledge of the graphemes and phonemes to improve their reading and writing skills.

-Mathematics in Term 3 will focus on the following areas:
+Mathematics will focus on the following areas: